PynPoint/PynPoint/docs/installation.rst

 Installation
 ============

 PynPoint is compatible with `Python <https://www.python.org>`_ versions 3.7/3.8/3.9.
-Earlier versions of PynPoint (up to v0.7.0) are also compatible with Python 2.7.

 .. _virtual_environment:

 Virtual Environment
 -------------------

 PynPoint is available in the `PyPI repository <https://pypi.org/project/pynpoint/>`_ and on `Github <https://github.com/PynPoint/PynPoint>`_.
-We recommend using a Python virtual environment to install and run PynPoint such that the correct versions of the dependencies can be installed without affecting other installed Python packages.
+We recommend using a Python virtual environment to install and run PynPoint such that the correct dependency versions are installed without affecting other Python installations.
 First install ``virtualenv``, for example with the `pip package manager <https://packaging.python.org/tutorials/installing-packages/>`_:

 .. code-block:: console

     $ pip install virtualenv

-Then create a virtual environment for Python 3:
+Then create a virtual environment:

 .. code-block:: console